3 Easy Christmas Sugar Scrub Recipes

 If you or someone you know has an allergy to coconuts or tree nuts, it would be best to use something other than coconut oil in these recipes to decrease the risk of contact dermatitis from allergies.
 Avocado oil, grapeseed oil, jojoba oil, apricot kernel oil, sunflower oil, and olive oil are all great alternatives to coconut oil.

 Up to one year, depending on the oils used.
 If you notice the scrub is beginning to smell rancid or has mold, throw it away.

-For sugar scrubs to last longer is best to keep them tightly closed and away from water.
+For sugar scrubs to remain fresh for longer is best to keep them tightly closed and away from water.
 When water is introduced into the scrub, it becomes moldy and contaminated with bacteria.
 To avoid this, take the amount you are going to need for a single-use and keep the jar in a cool, dry place.

 How can I make these sugar scrubs as a gift?

 If you are making any of the scrubs as a gift, place the sugar scrubs in a mason jar and decorate the jar to make it look festive.

 For the candy cane sugar scrub, tie a mini candy cane on the outside of the jar with some red ribbon!